Registration is easy—simply hit “Apply” and reserve your space by paying the £290 registration fee.

 The welcome briefing is an informal chat by your Programme Manager where you’ll find out everything you need to know about your placement.
 It’s also a great opportunity for you to meet the rest of the Gap Medics staff team.
 After a good night’s sleep, you’ll be taken to the hospital on Monday morning to meet your first mentor, and then you can jump right into your placement.

-During your placement, you’ll spend at least 23 hours a week shadowing a healthcare professional suited to your chosen discipline (e.g. a doctor, dentist, nurse or midwife).
-Generally you will spend five hours a day in the hospital from Monday – Thursday, with a shorter day on Friday to allow you to make the most of your weekend opportunities.
+During your placement, you’ll spend time shadowing a healthcare professional suited to your chosen discipline (e.g. a doctor, dentist, nurse or midwife).
+Generally you will be in the hospital from Monday – Thursday, with a shorter day on Friday to allow you to make the most of your weekend opportunities.
 Hospital timetables do of course vary due to busy periods, public holidays and staffing, so you may find that your schedule changes slightly.

 You’ll have a fairly early finish the first day so that we can take you out for your local orientation during the afternoon.
 This is an opportunity to get to know the local transport system, internet cafes, cash machines and just about anything else you want to know – if there’s anything we don’t cover, just ask!